ryandeussing/dev-log/2014-05-07-octopress-deploy-multi-ssh.md

-The git `config` in `_deploy` had the wrong remote.
-Probably will need to reset it when this happens again.
+The git `config` in the  `_deploy` directory had the wrong remote assigned.
+I had fixed this previously, so it's likely not the last time I'll see this...

 ```
 [remote "origin"]